 The overall structure of Memori revolves around the areas of functionality within the app itself.
 I categorised the application into sub-packages each containing classes which are used for a certain aspect of Memori.
 This is showcased within [Figure 29].
 The organization of these classes helped classify what was required from each section within the application.

-In regards to the architecture of the system, I implemented a combination of the Singleton pattern and Observer pattern.
+With regards to the architecture of the system, I implemented a combination of the Singleton pattern and Observer pattern.
 This Singleton pattern was necessary as it involved using a single class (which can be referenced by one of the classes within the Entities sub-package) to help manage its own instance and still be able to manipulate freely throughout the application.
 This ability to modify itself allowed for an easy implementation of the Observer pattern.
 As there is a possibility that there will be several Holidays created, each Holiday must follow a strict structure to reduce likelihood of runtime errors.
 This is key when saving Holidays to a database as any inconsistencies could cause some more significant errors in the future.

 Which aspects were difficult to implement and how were they achieved?